"No more blame game": D'banj begs Don Jazzy, ex-Mo'hits members, shares regret

 - D'banj has penned an appreciation note to all the people who contributed to his brand and made him who he is today

-- He thanked all ex-members of Mo'hits, and Don Jazzy as he apologized to those he had wronged and promised he wouldnt play the blame game again
+- He thanked all ex-members of Mo'hits and Don Jazzy as he apologised to those he had wronged

 - The Koko Master also thanked those who worked behind the scenes as he mentioned their names and shared lovely pictures from his memories

-Nigerian singer and entrepreneur Oladapo Daniel Oyebanjo, professionally known as D'banj, has penned a long note in appreciation to members of the defunct Mo'hits and his former business partner, Don Jazzy.
+Nigerian singer and entrepreneur Oladapo Daniel Oyebanjo, professionally known as D'banj, has penned a long note of appreciation to members of the defunct Mo'hits and his former business partner, Don Jazzy.

-The two heavyweights were once best friends and business partners before going their separate ways a few years ago.
-D'banj had attempted showing love and support to Don Jazzy openly after then but the Mavin boss has since been reluctant to accept it.
+The two heavyweights were once best friends and business partners before they went their separate ways a few years ago.

+D'banj had attempted to show love and support to Don Jazzy openly after then.

-In the message the Koko Master as he is fondly called wrote on social media, he noted that he was tired of the blame game.
+In the message, D'banj noted that he was tired of the blame game.
 He explained that he had a good time with his former record label, Mo'hits as he called them brothers.

-The philanthropist apologised to Don Jazzy and other members of the group.
-Explaining that they all had spent many years in focusing on the blame game.
+The philanthropist apologised to Don Jazzy and other members of the group, explaining that they all had spent many years focusing on the blame game.

 In his post, Koko Master showered praises on the people he had worked with while he was in Mo'hits.

-He took time to mention all their names as he also thanked all those who worked behind the scene.
-According to him, all the people he named were instrumental to his rise as a music artiste and they all made him who he was today.
+He took time to mention all their names and thanked all those who worked behind the scenes.
+According to him, all the people he named were instrumental to his rise as a music artiste, and they all made him who he is today.

 Netizens have reacted to the post made by D'banj.
-Here are some of the comments below:
+Below are some of the comments:

 @obasijuade: